-Euro zone finance ministers agreed to grant Athens two more years to reach its budget goal but the IMF and the euro zone are at loggerheads over who should shoulder the cost -- around 33 billion euro -- as well as on a longer-term target date to shrink the country's debt pile and who should shoulder the cost.
+Euro zone finance ministers agreed to grant Athens two more years to make the cuts demanded of it but IMF and the euro zone are at loggerheads over a longer-term target date to shrink the country's debt pile and who should shoulder the cost.

-On top of concerns about the euro zone, fears of a recession in the United States if policymakers in Washington fail to repeal the fiscal cliff of automatic spending cuts and higher tax rates due to kick in early next year undermined risk sentiment, helping the dollar.
+On top of concerns about the euro zone, worries of a recession in the U.S. if policymakers in Washington fail to repeal the fiscal cliff of automatic spending cuts and higher tax rates due to kick in early next year undermined risk sentiment, helping the dollar.

 On the daily Ichimoku chart, the index rose above the top of the cloud, which stood at 81.054, in a major bull signal for the index.

-The dollar fetched 79.43 yen, little changed on the day and off three-week low of 79.07 yen.
+The dollar fetched 79.59 yen, up slightly in early Asian trade and off three-week low of 79.07 yen.